nwilson512/gravmin/user/pages/02.documentation/default.md

 `[plugin:content-inject](/url/path/to/file)`

 This requires that your pages have legitimate routes on the site.
 So they'll need to be pages in a folder.
-The folder doesn't need to be routable, and the
+The folder doesn't need to be routable, and the pages don't need to be published, but they do need to follow the correct format of: `folder/page-folder/default.md`

 content injection samples: